Causes and Risk Factors

 Causes Not Fully Understood

-Scientists do not yet fully understand what causes Alzheimer's disease.
-It is likely that the causes include some mix of genetic, environmental, and lifestyle factors.
+Scientists do not yet fully understand what causes Alzheimer's disease in most people.
+In early-onset Alzheimer’s, a genetic mutation is usually the cause.
+Late-onset Alzheimer’s arises from a complex series of brain changes that occur over decades.
+The causes probably include a mix of genetic, environmental, and lifestyle factors.
 These factors affect each person differently.

 Research shows that Alzheimer’s disease causes changes in the brain years and even decades before the first symptoms appear, so even people who seem free of the disease today may be at risk.
 Scientists are developing sophisticated tests to help identify who is most likely to develop symptoms of Alzheimer’s.
 Ultimately, they hope to prevent or delay dementia in these high-risk individuals.

 Some risk factors for Alzheimer’s, like age and genetics, cannot be controlled.
 Other factors that may play a role in the development of the disease—such as how much a person exercises or socializes—can be changed.